moonlighterx/newbie/06-design-basics.md

 If you notice that the webpages are all following the same row/column "grid" structure, then you can also use that same row/column layout for the work you do.

 Keep working through all the patterns and commonalities you find, and keeping note of anything that contrasts what you've learned.
-For example, if one site is REALLY different from the other sites, ask your client what they like about that site.
+For example, if one site is REALLY different from the other sites, ask your client (even if client is yourself) what they like about that site.

-If you feel you have a good sense of what your client is looking for, you can then confirm you will be making a site similar to what your client showed you, and get to work.
-If the client gives you more feedback, write it down, along with any extra references they share so you can study those too.
+### Don't Copy But Do Imitate To Learn

+When you start designing, you are often just going to be trying to copy what you see on other sites.
+That's totally fine.
+In fact, it's really okay to just copy and try to rebuild a lot of cool designs you see out there; just to know if you can do it yourself.

+What you shouldn't do is COPY a website entirely and then pass it off as your own work.
+That's a huge NO-NO.  The only reason to imitate is to learn something new.
+Once you figure out how to create something cool, try to add your own creative twist to it.

+Many artists will say that they are original, but the truth is -- no one is original.
+Everyone is copying someone else, even all the way up to some of the greatest performers of all time.
+Michael Jackson imitated James Brown and Smokey Robinson as a young child, then was heavily inspired by Fred Astaire for dance moves.
+Yet he added his own twists on moves after learning from the masters.
+Johnny Ive was inspired heavily by 50s futuristic designs before he made the iPhone.
+Nobou Uematsu was a huge fan of rock and roll, and used many elements of [beats he heard in his Final Fantasy soundtracks](https://www.youtube.com/watch?v=5ITGMYWhfMs).

+So you see, you can be an artist too if you practice and dial in enough to what's interesting out there.
+It's fun as a hobby and if you put in the effort, today you might not be that great, but if you practice as often as you can, year over year you will get better!
+You might even become famous!

-## Next Section - Let's Fix Our Resume
+## On To The Next Section!
+Let's Fix Our Resume

 Hooray, we learned basic design tips!
 Now using what we learned, let's work on making our resume look prettier!
 See you next section!